This section provides an overview of copyright legislation, its duration and the rights of the copyright holder.

 You should remember that it is your responsibility to ensure that any use you make of third party materials is in line with the law.

-Learning Services staff will support you in making the right decisions in your work, but we are not able to provide legal advice.
+Library and Learning Services staff will support you in making the right decisions in your work, but we are not able to provide legal advice.

 In short, copyright legislation exists to prevent the hard work of others from exploitation.
 Copyright is automatically assigned as soon as original ideas are produced and captured through text, art, film, music, broadcasts, performance and recordings.
 It is important to note that Copyright does not have be claimed or registered, it is automatically awarded.